Frans Schraven: Alternative account

 The Japanese historical revisionist organization, Society for the Dissemination of Historical Fact, questions the murder of the priest by Japanese soldiers.
 They dismiss accusations of the crime as propaganda, citing that there had been no houses for comfort women in the area at the time.

 Correspondence between the Japanese and French embassies in Beijing suggests that Japanese officials rejected responsibility at the time, blaming rogue Chinese forces for their deaths.

 A memorial was erected for the deaths of the priests without accepting responsibility.

 Legacy

 In 2013, Frans Wiertz, Bishop of Roermond, initiated proceeding for the beatification of Frans Schraven for his martyrdom.
-Document have been passed to the Congregation for the Causes of Saints in Rome in 2014 as part of the process.
-There have been calls for the canonisation of Schraven as the patron saint for sex abuse victims.
+Documents have been passed to the Congregation for the Causes of Saints in Rome in 2014 as part of the process.
+There have been calls for the canonisation of Schraven as the patron saint of sex abuse victims.

 In 2016, the Schraven Path was opened, a 10 km walk way in his home town of Lottum, connecting his birthplace and local chapels.